 The Ariens ST24LE Deluxe Snow Blower features a large 254cc engine that delivers enough power to cut a 24-inch path through the thickest snow.
 It has a 24-inch intake, so deep snow is no problem, and it moves easily on its 16-inch wheels.
 Six forward and two reverse speeds help you maintain a comfortable pace, and an electric start is a back saver.

 The biggest problem we had with the Ariens ST24LE was the automatic turn control and steering assistance.
 It’s very hard to steer it properly, and it lunges to the left and right quite often while you are going in a straight line.
 Trying to stay in control of this model takes a lot of effort, and it could be tiring if you have a large area to clear.

 10. Champion 100434 Gas Snow Blower

-The Champion 100434 Gas Snow Blower is another snowblower that features a large 224-cc engine to cut a 24-inch path with a 21-inch inlet.
-It has six forward and two reverse speeds for extreme versatility when you are clearing snow.
-A manually adjustable chute lets you adjust the angle as well as the height of the blower.
+The Champion 100434 Gas Snow Blower is another snowblower with a large 224-cc engine to cut a 24-inch path with a 21-inch inlet.
+It has six forward and two reverse speeds for extreme versatility when clearing snow.
+A manually adjustable chute lets you adjust the angle and height of the blower.
 It also features an electric starter to get it going without excessive string-pulling.

-The biggest problem we had with the Champion 100434 was that it has a very flimsy belt.
+The biggest problem we had with the Champion 100434 was that it had a very flimsy belt.
 We needed to replace it twice in a single season, which was expensive, time-consuming, and frustrating.
 Another problem we had was with the assembly of the machine.
-The instructions are very poor, and as a result, it took us more than four hours to get it running, and this was after we already built several other models.
+The instructions were very poor, and as a result, it took us more than four hours to get it running, and this was after we had already built several other models.

 Let’s look at some of the most important things to consider when choosing a snow blower for wet and heavy snow.